 - Mix everything together with a whisk until smooth, starting with 1/2 cup of milk.
 If your carob powder is clumpy, be sure to sift it first.

 - Add in 1-2 tablespoons extra milk, as needed for consistency.
 I add approximately nine tablespoons.

 I like to use my Homemade Coconut Milk in this recipe.

-I use approximately nine tablespoons of milk in total, but it can vary depending on how the powders are measured that day.
-Start with 1/2 cup (eight tablespoons) and add milk to get the consistency you desire.
+I use approximately nine tablespoons of milk in total, but it can vary depending on how the powders are measured.
+Start with 1/2 cup (eight tablespoons) and slowly add more milk to get the consistency you desire.

 If you don’t have vanilla powder, use 1/4 teaspoon of vanilla extract, but I HIGHLY recommend the powder for raw recipes!
 It’s pricey, but lasts a good while.